carbon-language/carbon-lang/docs/design/generics/goals.md

 #### Dependency injection

-Similarly, types which only support subclassing for test stubs and mocks, as in ["dependency injection"](https://en.wikipedia.org/wiki/Dependency_injection), should be able to easily migrate to generics.
+Types which only support subclassing for test stubs and mocks, as in ["dependency injection"](https://en.wikipedia.org/wiki/Dependency_injection), should be able to easily migrate to generics.
 This extends outside the realm of testing, allowing general configuration of how dependencies can be satisfied.